 Taking care of our customers

 At Grove and Grotto, we’re committed to the quality of the items we ship.
 When I wear my “purchasing manager” hat, I look at each new product with a critical eye.
 If it’s not something I use (or could use) in my own practice, I won’t stock it.
 This means that Grove and Grotto has a smaller catalog than the occult mega-stores, but it also means that our customers receive only the very best.
-We don’t use third-party shipping services, preferring to inspect and handle all merchandise ourselves.
+We are not a drop-shipping company.
+We personally handle and ship our merchandise, rather than forwarding your order to another company for processing.

 Our friendly shop elves listen to customer feedback and respond promptly to complaints and suggestions.
-We do our best to answer all visitors’ questions.
 I also write free articles on magick and Pagan practice for this website's blog.
+(Here's a list of the most popular content.)

 Taking care of our community